 To give you some idea of our fees for income tax preparation, homeowner family child care providers usually pay between $650 and $750.
 Renting providers usually pay between $600 and $700.
 These are rough estimates and on the high side.
 They take into account only the forms needed to report your child care business income and expenses, plus home expenses, and your spouse's wages (if you are married).
 This also includes calculating estimated tax payments for the coming year, if necessary.
 The fee covers preparation of both your Federal and California income tax returns.
 A NONREFUNDABLE deposit of $500 will be required when you submit your paperwork.

 Your estimated fee (and nonrefundable deposit) will be higher than indicated previously if you (or your spouse) have other issues affecting your tax return.
 This can include a second business, rental property, sales of stock or stock options, employee stock purchase plan (ESPP) stock, dependent care and other credits, noncash charitable contributions exceeding $500, alternative minimum tax, limited partnerships, home purchase/sale, foreclosure, etc.

 If additional complexities emerge once I start working on your tax return, some additional deposit may be necessary.
 The balance of your tax preparation fee will be due and payable when the completed tax return is presented.

-- New child care providers (usually those in the first year of business) who do a household inventory.
-The fee increase will depend on the number of household furnishings you want to deduct through depreciation.
+New child care providers (usually those in the first year of business) who decide to do a household inventory can expect an increase in the tax preparation fee.
+The amount of the increase will depend on the number of household furnishings you want to deduct through depreciation.
 Your tax savings over the next several years should more than cover the higher fee that first year.
 Each inventory item will add roughly $1 to your tax preparation fee.

 Please contact me in advance, if you have questions or concerns about the potential fee.
 Once I meet with you and/or start work, your deposit cannot be refunded.
 Once the tax return is completed, the remainder of your fee will be due.